Focus on you

 Plan:

-Bread Financial’s disability benefits include short-term disability (STD) and long-term disability (LTD) payments.
-These benefits keep part of your paycheck coming to you if you’re sick or hurt and can’t work.
+Bread Financial’s disability benefits include short-term disability (STD) and long-term disability (LTD).
+These benefits keep part of your paycheck coming to you if you're unable to work due to a non-work injury or medical condition.

 Disability coverage